 The Your Freedom website will ask three questions including, "which current laws would you like to remove or change because they restrict your civil liberties?"

-It will also ask which regulations people think should be removed or changed to make running businesses or organisations as simple as possible, and which offences people think should be removed or changed and why.'No purpose'
+It will also ask which regulations people think should be removed or changed to make running businesses or organisations as simple as possible, and which offences people think should be removed or changed and why.

 In his speech, in London, Mr Clegg said he believed the process would identify laws that make people "feel under threat" and "serve no real purpose".